BE(Hons) Cant, SM, PhD M.I.T., MEngNZ

 ).
 You can enter the Cotton building via the Hub, or from Gate 7 Kelburn Parade

 (straight through the roundabout if you come up Kelburn Pde from the city and then first on the left).
-Note that Google Maps is out of date (still true in 2018), and there is now a construction site just outside my building, and there is no parking lot.
+Note that Google Maps is out of date (still true in 2018), and there is now a new building where Google Maps says there is a parking lot.